-- In 2021, Trattoria al Forno (an Italian restaurant) features Sage & Thyme Oven-Roasted Turkey with cornbread stuffing, green beans, and rainbow carrots on November 25 (Thanksgiving) only.
+- In 2021, Trattoria al Forno (an Italian restaurant) featured Sage & Thyme Oven-Roasted Turkey with cornbread stuffing, green beans, and rainbow carrots on November 25 (Thanksgiving) only.

-- In 2021, All-Star Resorts food courts feature turkey, mashed potatoes, gravy, stuffing, and cranberry sauce, with apple or pumpkin tart (Thanksgiving only)
+- In 2021, All-Star Resorts food courts featured turkey, mashed potatoes, gravy, stuffing, and cranberry sauce, with apple or pumpkin tart (Thanksgiving only)

-- In 2021, D-Luxe Burger, Disney Springs features a holiday turkey burger with a turkey patty, butternut squash risotto cake, bacon-cranberry jam, lettuce, and tomato (November 5 – December 1)
+- In 2021, D-Luxe Burger (a quick service burger joint) at Disney Springs featured a holiday turkey burger with a turkey patty, butternut squash risotto cake, bacon-cranberry jam, lettuce, and tomato (November 5 – December 1)

-- In 2021, All-Star Resorts food courts feature Christmas dinner on December 25 only: ham, mashed potatoes, stuffing, green beans, apple or pumpkin tart
+- In 2021, All-Star Resorts food courts featured Christmas dinner on December 25 only: ham, mashed potatoes, stuffing, green beans, apple or pumpkin tart

-- Buffets will typically add carved turkey and ham options, if they don’t already include these
+- Buffets typically add carved turkey and ham options, if they don’t already include these

 Additionally, EPCOT’s Festival of the Holidays features booths positioned around the World Showcase that sell a variety of tasting portions of holiday items.
-In 2021, some of the booths are:
+In 2022, a few of the booths are: